esplora/lumos/README.md

 > [!WARNING]
 > Environment variables from the `.env` file will be loaded only for local testing and are added solely for the
 > convenience of developing this package.

+## Troubleshooting

+### Password Issues

+Sometimes, the issue may be due to different encoding types, such as `WINDOWS-CP1251` for Eastern Europe, while the software might input it as `UTF-8`.
+So, even if the password looks identical, it’s important to use the correct encoding.

+### Corrupted or Multipart Archive

+The library doesn’t currently handle corruption detection or combining multipart archives.
+If the file is incompatible, the message will indicate that the password is incorrect.